software-mansion/react-native-reanimated/docs/docs/api/useAnimatedStyle.md

 #### `updater` [Function]

-Single worklet (it is not necessary to add `worklet` directive here, because the method will be converted to worklet automatically) which is responsible for returning an object with view style properties.
+Single worklet which is responsible for returning an object with view style properties.

 #### `dependencies` [Array]